-To begin lock picking a safe that you’ve lost the key to, you first need to fashion some lock picking tools.
+To begin open a safe that you’ve lost the key to, you first need to fashion some lock picking tools.
 Start by using a pair of pliers to bend the outer leg of a paper clip in a 90 degree angle.
 Next, you’ll need to bend about an eighth of an inch of the longer leg of the bent paper clip downward at another 90 degree angle.
 When that’s done, bend about a fourth of an inch of the extended leg 90 degrees to the right of the previous bend.
 Congratulations, you’ve just fashioned a makeshift torsion wrench.

 You’ll next need to get another paper clip and bend its outer leg at a 180 degree angle.
 You can use your fingers, but using a pair of pliers typically helps you make more accurate bends.
 You’ll next need to bend about an eighth of an inch of the tip of the extended leg 45 degrees upward.
 When you’ve finished, you’ll have made a feeler pick.

 Once you’ve created your tools, it’s time to get to work.
 Start by inserting the tip of your makeshift torsion wrench into the bottom part of your safe’s lock.
 Then insert the tip of your feeler pick into the top of the lock.
 Push against each of the pins inside the lock until you feel one click into place.
 Usually there are about 4-5 pins you must push into place to open the safe lock.